 A responsible web design company will think beyond just the site design.
 They’ll create a site that is also search engine friendly and converts visitors to leads or sales.

 A company called several years ago that wanted search engine optimization for their site.
 The site was created entirely in Flash, which means that the search engines can’t read any of the text on their site.
 And it couldn’t be viewed on Apple mobile devices.
 The web designer failed to create pages that the search engines could actually read.

-The same questions can be asked of companies who offer search engine marketing.
+The same questions can be asked of companies that offer search engine marketing.
 It needs to be a primary service of the company you choose.

-And having a great web site says even more about you than the great business card.
+And having a great website says even more about you than a great business card.
 It will be a foundation for your business for years to come.
 And that can’t be found by having your site designed by an amateur.